 It is no secret that this year has been a big one for corporate debt issuance in the US, as the pace of the economic recovery and the low interest rate environment make a number of different funding sources available to firms at attractive rates.
 However, after a soft September for risk markets and with tapering firmly on the horizon, this is perhaps a good time to consider whether investor appetite can continue to match the record issuance figures we have seen across 2020 and 2021.

 US high yield issuance year-to-date stands $395bn, a 13% rise on the same period in 2020 and already on the verge of surpassing last year’s record annual total.
 Leveraged buyout (LBO) activity, a major contributor to high yield issuance, has also been increasing, with September one of the busiest months on record for high yield LBOs and Q3 the busiest quarter since the global financial crisis.
 With inflation also front of mind for market participants in 2021, it is loan financing (a largely floating rate product) that has skyrocketed in 2021; September was the second busiest month on record for loan issuance, with YTD volume up a staggering 147% year-on-year at $725bn.
-Investors’ appetite for floating rate product has also fuelled a surge in collateralised loan obligations (CLOs).
+Investors’ appetite for floating rate product has also fueled a surge in collateralised loan obligations (CLOs).

 Given the prospect of central bank tapering and ultimately interest rate rises are looming ever larger, it is no surprise dealmakers are trying to take advantage of attractive financing terms while they still exist.
 A good example of what can currently be achieved is healthcare supplies giant Medline Industries, which has been acquired by Blackstone, The Carlyle Group and Hellman & Friedman in a multi-tranche deal worth $33.7bn, the largest LBO transaction since the financial crisis.
 The financing package includes two syndicated loans (a $7.27bn Term Loan B and a $500m-equivalent Term Loan B in euros) and two bonds ($4.5bn in senior secured notes and $2.5bn in senior unsecured), in addition to a $1bn five-year cash flow revolver, a $2.2bn CMBS deal and $16.5bn in sponsor and Mills family rollover equity.
 Despite the scale the market had no trouble absorbing the supply, with the deal multiple times oversubscribed.